google/xls/docs_src/codegen_options.md

     `@always_ff`, asserts, covers, etc. True by default.
 -   `--separate_lines` causes every subexpression to be emitted on a separate line.
 False by default.
+-   `--multi_proc` causes every proc to be codegen'd.

 ## Format Strings